-If no Councillor wishes to withdraw any confidential items for discussion or debate, the confidential items may be resolved en bloc, negating the need to go behind closed doors:
+The Presiding Member enquired if any Councillor wishes to withdraw any confidential items for discussion or debate as he would like to move an en bloc resolution which will negate the need to go behind closed doors.
+No Councillor sought to withdraw any items.